LocDo-s4178227/SGS1_G6_A1/Static_html_css/backend/DATABASE_SCHEMA.md

 - **Discussion Replies:** Stores replies and price offers posted under a discussion thread.
 Each reply is linked to one thread and includes its author, title, content, optional price, optional image, and posting date.
+- **Blog Posts:** Stores articles published through the Blog module.
+A blog post includes its author, title, publication date, category, tags, image URL, summary, and full content.
+The author is associated with a user through `authorId` when backend persistence is used.
+- **Reviews and Ratings:** Stores product feedback submitted by users.
+A review includes its reviewer, product reference, title, product name, category, numeric rating, summary, detailed description, image, and date added.
+The reviewer is associated with a user through `reviewerId`, while `productId` is a logical reference to the reviewed marketplace item.

 ## Data Source